Szhenger/simple-feed/README.md

 # SimpleFeed++: A Distributed, AI-Orchestrated Multi-Tenant Workspace Engine

-**SimpleFeed++** is an enterprise-grade, high-concurrency RSS/Atom ingestion and data-synthesis platform designed to transform raw web syndication streams into a highly focused, collaborative professional workspace.

 Engineered under the **ShuAndy Engineering** framework—a personal initiative focused on systems-level compilers and high-performance infrastructure—this architecture represents a complete evolution from a monolithic application into a decoupled, deterministic system built for multi-tenant isolation, automated semantic triage, and bare-metal processing efficiency.

 ---